The Bert C. Bach Written Word Initiative partners with various groups and departments

 The Black American Studies program and Art & Design’s Slocumb Galleries were proud to present internationally recognized poet Nikki Giovanni to speak at East Tennessee State University on September 20, 2022, Tuesday at 6 p.m. at the Brown Hall Auditorium.

-There will be a Q&A and book signing with Professor Giovanni after the poetry reading.
+There was a Q&A and book signing with Professor Giovanni after the poetry reading.

 Nikki Giovanni is a poet, professor, author, and internationally recognized for her distinguished

 contributions to the field.
 Her works, such as Black Feeling, Black Talk, Bicycles:

 Love Poems, and Those Who Ride the Night Winds, have made her one of America’s most

 important voices on the Black experience since the late 1960s.
 She is also a professor